com-480-data-visualization/project-2023-kingdom_of_kaffa/milestones/milestone2.md

 **Story Telling**: To improve our storytelling for this project, we plan to polish our text information according to **_Lecture 12_**.

 ## Project Overview

-In this section, we will go into detail about the **design and purpose** of our 4 visualizations.
-Sketches of each visualization will be displayed to give a general idea of our final result.
+As required per Milestone two, we implemented the draft version of our website which you can visit here.
+In this section, we will display simple sketches of our visualization, their purpose and desired animation.
+Those sketches only display the idea of final result and will be improved towards the milestone 3.

 ### Figure 1
 Coffee has evolved into more than just a beverage, it's a representation of culture and tradition from around the world.
 Over the past few decades, the coffee market has seen significant changes due to the evolving coffee culture.
 Our interactive map visualization offers a unique way to display how the coffee market has changed over the years.
 By playing with colors and their intensities, users can easily observe the changes in coffee production, consumption, import, and export over time.
 Our website currently displays a world map that highlights the countries that produce coffee:

 <img src="images/fig1.png" alt="alt text" width="75%" height="50%" />

-Extra ideas: To provide deeper insight into the coffee market, we also offer a feature that displays the top 10 countries in each section.
-This helps users understand the market better.

 ### Figure 2
 Using **price-rate-recommendation** bubble chart, the user can identify the appropriate brand based on their budget and brand rating.
 The overview of existing European brands and their prices will ease the user's way to choose the perfect coffee product.